 Baseline CT imaging, and CT and MRI for patients with a suspected stroke will be sent to the University of Oxford core lab either by web upload using a secure website or directly through the sites PACS system.
 The images will be transferred securely from the participating site to Caristo Diagnostics Ltd with the participant's unique identification number, and no identifiable details and then transferred to the University of Oxford.
+Once the core lab at the University of Oxford has download the data, Caristo Diagnostics Ltd will purge the data stored on the system.

 Alternatively, anonymised imaging can be copied to a disc/hard drive and posted to the lab.

 Images collected may be used to support other research in the future and may be shared anonymously with other researchers.